Project News ·

 One local action project in Port Douglas focused on the development of a community-led sustainable fishing strategy.
 GBRF received feedback that there was a strong interest in this model from other regions.
 GBRF worked with Douglas Shire Council to develop an impact story about their Fishing for the Future project to help share the model for wider uptake.

 Following strong LMAC feedback around a community-led climate action and resilience theme, GBRF has been actively exploring options for the next stage of projects.
-This strong message around community-led climate action reflects similar feedback from other community program activity areas.
-It reiterates the critical need and opportunity outlined in the Reef Trust Partnership Annual Work Plan.
+This interest in community-led climate action reflects similar feedback from other community program activity areas, such as Community Action Plans.

 - Measuring collective climate actions

-- Connecting a range of partners across community with local and state government and local businesses
+- Connecting a range of partners across community to grow partnerships for planning and delivery

 - Tapping into strong interest from local councils in leading actions in their community